iberlinson/SX-AO/TGFeed_Umbrella___readme.md

 3. Set up or Verify Targets, Account Keys and Variables

 * Go to "Account Keys" and create the following account.
-If it already exists under a different name, use it in step 4 for "Umbrella target"
+If it already exists under a different name, use it in step step for "Umbrella target"

   * Cisco Umbrella Management API - Account Keys from your Umbrella console